jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 ##### About

-The `sqlformat` command-line tool can be used to reformat SQL file according to specified options.
+The `sqlformat` command-line tool can reformat SQL files according to specified options.

 ##### Usage